canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 #### Beta stage

-- show iteration in the design and content of your service to meet accessibility requirements and improve usability for people with disability **(Digital Service Standard (AU))**
+- {: .dpgn-accessibility-usability } show iteration in the design and content of your service to meet accessibility requirements and improve usability for people with disability **(Digital Service Standard (AU))**
 - show non-digital access and support for people unable to use, or struggling with, the digital service
 - show end-to-end user journeys, including assisted digital journeys, and demonstrate that they work and how you tested them **(Digital Service Standard (AU))**
-- show how you’ve included cultural and linguistically diverse communities in your design **(Digital Service Standard (AU))**
+- {: .dpgn-accessibility-usability } show how you’ve included cultural and linguistically diverse communities in your design **(Digital Service Standard (AU))**
 - show a plan to include translation for non-English speaking audiences, as appropriate **(Digital Service Standard (AU))**
 - show you have testing environments, systems and approaches for non-digital parts of the service (including assisted digital routes); for example, a testing plan **(Digital Service Standard (AU))**
 - show how the service will perform under expected loads (including assisted digital routes) **(Digital Service Standard (AU))**